finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Fin**

-Uh-huh, one of those, yeah.
+Uh-huh, one of those people!

 **Eric Schwitzgebel**

 So I tend to flop around between problems.
-I'm having fun thinking about long-termism.
-Oh yeah?
+I'm having fun thinking about longtermism.
 I'm going to be giving a paper on that.
 In a week at the Eastern Division meeting of the American Philosophical Association.
 So that's kind of fun and thinking maybe especially about how to think about infinitude.
-The idea that there is a chance at least that Every action we do has infinitely many consequences, both good and bad, into an undending future.
-And then what does that do for decision theory and long-termism and consequentialism if you have no kind of common disc?
+The idea that there is a chance at least that every action we do has infinitely many consequences, both good and bad, into an undending future.
+And then what does that do for decision theory and long-termism and consequentialism [...]?
 That's one thing I've been thinking about.

 **Fin**

 That's a fun one.
 I like that.
-Do you know this Nick Bostrom paper on infinite ethics?
+Do you know this Nick Bostrom paper on infinite ethics tk?

 **Eric Schwitzgebel**

 I do.
 Yeah.

-**Fin**

-So that's a good one.

-**Eric Schwitzgebel**

 Part of the inspiration for this.

 **Fin**

 Yeah.
-This might be a diversion, but I know there's been some recent work on infinite ethics, which is trying to...
-See if there are ways to make the kinds of comparisons that you wish you could make when infinities are involved.
+This might be a diversion, but I know there's been some recent work on infinite ethics, which is trying to... see if there are ways to make the kinds of comparisons that you wish you could make when infinities are involved.
 So I know one example is think about the sum of all the even numbers, skipping over the odd numbers, right?
 And then imagine comparing that to the sum of all the natural numbers.
 So one, two, three, and so on.
 And I really want to say that the sum of all the even numbers is smaller.
 It's about half as big, right?
 But standardly, it's not actually clear how you can say that.
 So, you know, the set of all the even numbers has the same cardinality, the same size in some sense as the set of all the natural numbers.
 Well, beyond that, both sums diverge.
 And what else can you say, right?
-They diverge from infinity.
+They diverge to infinity.
 But maybe you can use a different number system.
-So, for example, the hyperreal numbers.
+So, for example, the hyperreal numbers tk.
 And they do give you ways of expressing those two sums where one of them is basically twice as big as the other one.
 You know, so it's pretty cool.
 And I'd be interested to see how that kind of approach pans out.

 **Eric Schwitzgebel**

 Right.
-So one of the things that Bostrom does in Infinite Ethics is kind of explore some of those things that he does not find a general and satisfactory solution in that direction.
+So one of the things that Bostrom does in 'Infinite Ethics' is kind of explore some of those things that he does not find a general and satisfactory solution in that direction.
 But maybe there is.
 Hope in that direction.
 My own inclinations are pessimistic and skeptical about it, so I guess I enter it slightly differently.
 Most people who enter these issues are consequentialists and are committed to decision theoretic models, and I am skeptical about them, so I'm not kind of trying to make it work.
 I'm trying to show how attempts to make it work themselves don't work.
 So I guess I enter it with a slightly different background supposition.
 Now, I could be convinced.
 I'm not completely closed-minded about it.
-Even if infinite ethics problems were solved, I still wouldn't be a consequentialist.
+But even if infinite ethics problems were solved, I still wouldn't be a consequentialist.

 **Fin**

-Yeah, okay.
+Okay.

 **Eric Schwitzgebel**

-But I think part of what I've been doing in a couple recent papers is just kind of highlighting how this is a pretty serious problem for some of these standard models of consequentialism and decision theory where you have no temporal discount.
+But I think part of what I've been doing in a couple recent papers is just kind of highlighting how this is a pretty serious problem for some of these standard models of consequentialism and decision theory where you have no temporal discounting.

 {% image "eric-bg-3.webp" "Eric Schwitzgebel" %}